dayanacavalcante/CarPrices/README.md

 The object type variables were transformed into numerical ones with the function _get_dummies_ from the Pandas library.

-**_Model creation_**
+**_Linear Regression Model_**

-The predictive model was created to predict future values and standards, in order to generalize the occurrences and make more efficient decisions.
+The predictive model was created to predict future values and standards, in order to generalize occurrences and make more efficient decisions.

-For this case study, the Linear Regression Model was used.

 **_Results_**

 For regression problems, the model's performance metrics are calculated using errors.

 The MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error) of the training and test data were quite high.
-We applied the _Cross-Validation_ that showed what was foreseen by MAE and MAPE.
+I applied the _Cross-Validation_ that showed what was foreseen by MAE and MAPE.
 In other words, this model was unable to return a satisfactory result.

 In order to improve the model, it is proposed, in the next step, to perform _outliers_ analysis.
 Linear Regression is a very sensitive algorithm to _outliers_.
 And if the data set has too many anomalous values, tools like the _mean_ and the _variance_ may not work well.